PatrickDegner/Get_ECB_Rates/README.md

 # Get_ECB_Rates
-Webscrapper for actual ECB rates saved on PostgresSQL
+Webscraper for actual ECB rates saved on PostgresSQL

 # How to use